akshita1807/OOPS/README.md

 A class is a blueprint or template on behalf of which object can be created.A class may contain private as well as public parts.By default,all items defined in a class are private.

 # Object
-instance of the class
+An object is an instance of the class

 For eg:
-class hai=fruits toh object hoga =apple,mango,banana method hoga =eat,wash,cut(these methods are basically the functions)  attribute hoga=taste ,color
+class hai=fruits toh object hoga =apple🍎,mango🥭,banana🍌 method hoga =eat,wash,cut(these methods are basically the functions)  attribute hoga=taste ,color

 **A class can exist without an object, but an object cannot exist without a class.**